• Home

 The most commonly disputed terms are when filing for a contested divorce:

-• Assets: There is a dispute as to what assets you have or how they will be divided.
+• Assets: There is a dispute about your assets or how they will be divided..

 • If there are retirement accounts, we cannot agree how we are going to divide them, or if there is a division, who is going to pay for the Qualified Domestic Relations Order (QDRO) to get the money out of the retirement without it being a taxable event

-• Debts: We cannot decide who is paying what bill or what needs to be refinanced
+• Debts: You and your spouse may not be able to decide who is paying what bill or what needs to be refinanced

 • I suggest you each run a free credit report and see what is out there.
 You may be surprised.

-• Child Support: We have not come to an agreement regarding who will be paying child support or the amount that will be paid (or for how long it will be paid), or how we are going to divide expenses for the children, including insurance, daycare, out-of-pocket costs and activities.
+• Child Support: You and your spouse may disagree on who will pay child support, the amount that will be paid (or for how long it will be paid), or how expenses for the children will be divided, including insurance, daycare, out-of-pocket costs, and activities.

-• Attorney Fees: You really should get an attorney to draft the documents, even if it is all agreed upon.
-Haefner’s attorneys do not represent both parties
+• Attorney Fees: You should really get an attorney to draft the documents, even if everything is agreed upon.
+Haefner’s attorneys do not represent both parties.

 Experts in divorce negotiations and divorce trials